608-325-4195

 Below are the programs offered by the Green County Land and Water Conservation Department.
 Additional programs are offers by the State of Wisconsin and at a Federal Level.

-Youth conservation days are held at Honey Creek Park in Monroe on the first Wednesday of May and the first Wednesday of October and is offered to every fifth grade student in the county to attend.
-Students learn about soil, forestry, water invertebrates, fish management, prairies, water cycle, soil and water conservation, aquatic invasives, fishing and casting, and wildlife management.
-Link to YouTube videos of presentations
+Youth Conservation days are held at Honey Creek Park in Monroe on the first Wednesday of May and the first Wednesday of October and is offered to every fifth grade student in the county to attend.
+Students learn about soil, forestry, water invertebrates, fish management, prairies, water cycle, soil and water conservation, aquatic invasive species, fishing and casting, and wildlife management.
+Link to YouTube videos of presentations.

 Cover crop field demonstrations are held in both the spring and fall.
 The spring event shows landowners how the different cover crops overwinter.
 Some of the crops winterkill and some do not.
 The fall event shows the different varieties of cover crops.
 Cover crops add diversity to the rotation, provide shade and residue to protect soil, add a living root for soil microbes to feed from which builds organic matter, and increases crop production.